Bogdanescu22/Large-eCommerce-website-in-progress-/README.md

 - Integration with payment methods
 - User dashboard (can I see order history, account details, added reviews)
 - Users can add product reviews, which will first reach the admin and be reviewed by him.
+- Search Bar for users.
+I created a search bar with postgresql full text search that also involves fuzzy search.
 - More features, you will see if you use the site.

 ## Technologies Used